Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

 \subsection{Our work and this paper}

-In the rest of this paper we extend LZW's two-dimensional theory to three dimensions in the same way.
-We show in \S~\ref{sec.far-field} that, in terms of linearized far field, the velocity potential $\phi$ and stream function $\ppsi$ must have singularities (somewhat like the nonzero jumps $[\![\phi]\!]$ and $[\![\psi]\!]$ in two dimensions), for otherwise the body would be force-free.
-We then confirm the effectiveness (at least formally) of the far-field asymptotic lift formula \er{Taylor-L}, as well as a drag formula, for three-dimensional, steady, viscous and compressible flow over a wide range of Mach number and Reynolds number.
-In Section \ref{sec.GG} we introduce the fundamental solutions of the linearized N-S equations and make a detailed analysis of the transversal far-field.
-The singularities in $\phi$ and $\ppsi$ are identified but proven to cancel each other to ensure finite velocity field.
-Then we arrive at a profound universal force formula, which we state as the \textit{unified force theorem} (UF theorem for short).
-This neat theorem is however not yet a complete aerodynamic theory since it is not directly testable or measurable.
-Therefore, after finding the position where the linear far-field exists and discussing on the multiple circulations, we confirm that the far-field asymptotic lift formula \er{Taylor-L}, as well as the drag formula, do hold as a practical far-field force formula in Section \ref{sec.TGG}, which we call \textit{testable unified force formula} (TUF formula for short).
-In Section \ref{sec.Physical} we provide a simple physical explanation of the singularity in incompressible flow with a concrete model, which is the essence of the universality of the UF theorem and its existence is universal from incompressible flow to compressible flow.
-Conclusions and discussions are given in Section \ref{sec.Conclusions}.
+In the rest of this paper we extend { LZW's theory} to three dimensions in the same way. { In Section \ref{sec.far-field} { we observe that} the velocity potentials $\phi$ and $\ppsi$ { must} be singular}, for otherwise the body would be force-free.
+We then confirm the effectiveness { of Taylor's} lift formula \er{Taylor-L}, as well as a drag formula, { for 3D viscous and compressible flow}.
+In Section \ref{sec.GG} we introduce the fundamental solutions of the linearized N-S equations and make a detailed analysis of the { transverse} far-field { so that the singularity of $\phi$ and $\ppsi$ is proved rigorously.} Then we arrive at a profound universal force formula, which we state as the \textit{unified force theorem} (UF theorem for short).
+This neat theorem is however not yet a complete aerodynamic theory since it is not directly testable or measurable. { In Section \ref{sec.TGG}, therefore, we propose a type of testable UF formula, which is expressed solely by observable variables.} In Section \ref{sec.Physical} we provide a simple physical explanation of the singularity in incompressible flow with a concrete model, which is the essence of the universality of the UF theorem.
+A basic principle to increase the lift-drag ratio of { 2D and 3D flows} is proposed in Section \ref{sec.L-D}. { Conclusions} are given in Section \ref{sec.Conclusions}.

-To be self-contained, the fundamental solution of three-dimensional steady linearized N-S equations is given in Appendix \ref{appA}.
-Appendix \ref{appB} gives some of the detailed algebra in proving the unified force theorem.
+To be self-contained, the fundamental solution of 3D steady linearized N-S equations is given in Appendix \ref{appA} { and some details in proving the UF theorem are listed in Appendix \ref{appB}.}